Investment Fraud Definition

 Understanding Investment Fraud and FINRA Arbitration

-In FINRA arbitration, both sides present evidence to independent arbitrators chosen by the disputing parties.
+, both sides present evidence to independent arbitrators chosen by the disputing parties.
 The arbitrators will determine whether an investment advisor’s misconduct was directly or indirectly responsible for investment losses.
 There may be a single arbitrator or a panel of three arbitrators.
-Arbitration happens under U.S. Securities and Exchange Commission approved rules.
+Arbitration happens under U.S. Securities and Exchange Commission

 If the arbitrators rule in your favor, you could be awarded compensation for your investment losses as well as for the various ways your life has been negatively impacted by the losses in question.